jyoti2207/NYMostPopularArticle/README.md

 MVVM design pattern is used .
 Installing project on Android Studio

-Steps:
+Steps:<br/>
 1.Download the  project Zip from Github account.
-Don't use VCS in android studio.\
+Don't use VCS in android studio.<br/>
-2.(Optional)Copy the folder extracted into your AndroidStudioProjects folder which must contain the hidden .git folder.\
+2.(Optional)Copy the folder extracted into your AndroidStudioProjects folder which must contain the hidden .git folder.<br/>
-3.Open Android Studio-> File-> Open->Existing android studio -> Select android  project directory.\
+3.Open Android Studio-> File-> Open->Existing android studio -> Select android  project directory.<br/>
-4.Project is imported in your android studio.\
+4.Project is imported in your android studio.<br/>

-Running the tests\
+Running the tests<br/>
-To use JUnit tests for your Android application, you need to add it as dependency to your Gradle build file.\
+To use JUnit tests for your Android application, you need to add it as dependency to your Gradle build file.<br/>

 // For espresso test cases